 Who would’ve thunk?
 UpdraftPlus…

 I got fed up with the failure of my tried-and-tested methods and wanted to see if our relatively new find works – moving sites with UpdraftPlus.
 I’m delighted to say that it worked beautifully on Cloud9 (substitute your favorite misconfigured environment)!
 All this with the free version of that plugin – so don’t think this is an upsell.
-So, check out our UpdraftPlus review and combine its “Restoring or copying a WordPress site with UpdraftPlus” part with steps 8-9 regarding the Search Replace DB tool.
-That way you are going to have the best success rate.
-Thanks for coming for along this exploration!
+So, check out the UpdraftPlus review.
+To have the best success rate, combine its “Restoring or copying a WordPress site with UpdraftPlus” part with steps 8-9 of my tutorial that uses the Search Replace DB tool… Thanks for participating in this exploration!